rwxrob/zet/20211115160539/README.md

 * Custom Operators
 * Adapted Terraform or Ansible

-Note that *none* of these methods includes any OPA Gatekeeper policy validation, which is left up to you, the admin, to ensure it happens.
 Helm charts frequently have flaws (ex: not allowing change of image tags) and must be reviewed by any administrator not wanting a very unpleasant surprise.